 We are inviting editorial, commercial, technology and senior management to complete a 20-question survey that is available in 10 languages: English as well as Arabic, Chinese, Finnish, French, German, Italian, Persian, Portuguese, Russian and Spanish.

 The 2016/7 study findings were reported in the World News Publishers Outlook 2017.
-The 2018 study is underway and respondents are offered both a free summary of the study report and an invitation to a special webinar hosted by WAN-IFRA.
+The next study is underway in collaboration with WAN-IFRA and is expected to be published in 2020.

 Recent and current academic papers include: